PabloVazquezFayat/imc-repzio-vue/README.md

 Make Accessibility friendly\
 Add common filtering, sorting and pagination navigation features\
 Add to wishlist or "like" feature\
-Display "similar" or "alike" items in product view page\
+Display "similar" or "alike" items in product view page
-Loading Screen